xwmx/nb/README.md

   sync     Sync notes with the remote repository.

 Options:
-  --excerpt <length>  Print an excerpt from each note [default: 3].
+  -e --excerpt [<length>]  Print an excerpt from each note with an optional
+                           length in number of lines [default: 3].
   -h --help                Display this help information.
   --version                Display version information.
 ```